Trusted WordPress tutorials, when you need them most.

 Now that you know how to create custom taxonomies, let’s put them to use with an example.

-In your WordPress dashboard, go to Books » Subjects to add a term or subject.
+In your WordPress dashboard, you can navigate to Books » Subjects to add a term or subject.

 Adding a term for your newly created custom taxonomy